Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

 Claim(s) 1-6 and 15 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Ruiz-Cano (Animals, 2022, 12, 2089) in view of Nordgren (US2016/0347829), Hodge (WO2001017364) and Gupta (Springer, Nutraceuticals in Veterinary Medicine, May 2019, p.
-422).
+103 as being unpatentable over Ruiz-Cano (Animals, 2022, 12, 2089) in view of Nordgren (US2016/0347829), Hodge (WO2001017364), Gupta (Springer, Nutraceuticals in Veterinary Medicine, May 2019, p.
+422) and Low (AJVR, Vol. 75, No. 7, 2014).

 In view of claim 1 and 4-5, Ruiz-Cano on p.
 10-16 teaches broadly to the effects that melatonin has on dogs.
 Ruiz-Cano on p.
 14, sec.
 3.2 states “Melatonin behaves as an anxiolytic molecule with relevant sedative and calming properties and is used to prevent or treat states of anxiety or depression.” “ Ruiz-Cano in the same paragraph also states “In the surgical pre-operative, dogs treated with melatonin required lower doses of the anesthetic propofol due to the previous calming action of melatonin.”

 Therefore the effects of melatonin when administering to canines is well known.
 However, Ruiz-Cano does not discuss additional components such as a lipid, phospholipid surfactant, and humectants.
 Ruiz-Cano also does not mention additional calming ingredients including and/or an additional pheromone.
-This is addressed by the combination of Nordgren, Hodge, and Nouvel.
+This is addressed by the combination of Nordgren, Hodge, Nouvel, and Low.

 Nordgren is drawn to compositions for the treatment of disorders and diseases caused by oral health compromising (OHC) microorganisms.
 Nordgren in its abstract states “The present invention encompassed methods and compositions for inhibiting, treating, and preventing dental diseases in human and non-human animals, particularly domesticated companion animals.”